carpentries-incubator/hpc-intro/_episodes/01-connecting.md

 ### Mac

-Macs have had a terminal built in since the first version of OSX since it is built on a Linux flavour known as BSD (Berkeley Systems Designs).
+Macs have had a terminal built in since the first version of OS X since it is built on a Linux flavour known as BSD (Berkeley Systems Designs).
 The terminal can be quickly opened through the use of the Searchlight tool.
 Hold down the command key and press the spacebar.